xiaxx244/amodal_project/README.md

 4. Data preparation :
   - `fgmask.py`: Create the foreground mask required for training
   - `convert.py`: Create the amodal road groundtruth binary mask required for training
-  - `ccsv.py`: Create the csv file containing paths to all image data, amodal road data and foregroud mask data required for training and testing
+  - `ccsv.py`: Create the train.csv or test.csv file containing paths to all image data, amodal road data and foregroud mask data required for training or testing

 5. training: